lh0515/cas-dc-template/README.md

 ## Preparing Data
 The mmdetection supports the coco dataset, but the DSB and MonuSeg datasets we use are not in the coco format.
 So we need to convert them to the coco format.<br>

-The dataset that we processed can be downloaded from [here](https://drive.google.com/drive/folders/19SRU1PyKoz-kdOzh-WBktCz3P6QjWvbo).
+The dataset that we processed can be downloaded from [here](https://drive.google.com/drive/folders/19SRU1PyKoz-kdOzh-WBktCz3P6QjWvbo) or [Dropbox](https://www.dropbox.com/sh/vcm8s3vtglhjbv5/AACmzwwTOIIYn2nVg2bLNZ_9a?dl=0).

 ## Get Started
 ```